Compatibility

 3. Test field extractions and searches post-expansion - [ ] Run existing saved search/dashboard on expanded data - [ ] Verify: All field extractions work (extractions applied post-expansion) - [ ] Check: Alerts trigger correctly on expanded events - [ ] Compare: Results match pre-optimization historical logs (sample query on same time range)

-4. Measure search performance - [ ] Run: index=your_target_index sourcetype=tenx_encoded earliest=-1h | \tenx-inflate` | stats count` - [ ] Note: Search time (should be ~1-3 seconds for expansion overhead) - [ ] Compare: Same query without expansion vs with expansion - [ ] Acceptable: <5 second overhead for 10M+ event searches
+4. Measure search performance - [ ] Run: index=your_target_index sourcetype=tenx_encoded earliest=-1h | \tenx-inflate` | stats count- [ ] Note: Thetenx-inflate` macro adds a per-event decode step at search time; expect a small overhead relative to searching un-encoded events - [ ] Compare: Same query without expansion vs with expansion, and validate the overhead on your own data volume

 Post-Pilot: Production Deployment

-2. Set up monitoring and alerts - [ ] Monitor KV store size: | inputlookup tenx-dml-lookup | stats count (alert if > 1M entries or error) - [ ] Monitor expansion failures: Check tenx app logs for errors - [ ] Optional: Set up dashboard for Splunk license impact (GB before/after)
+2. Set up monitoring and alerts - [ ] Monitor KV store size: | inputlookup tenx-dml-lookup | stats count (alert on growth or error against the threshold you set) - [ ] Monitor expansion failures: Check tenx app logs for errors - [ ] Optional: Set up dashboard for Splunk license impact (GB before/after)

 3. Risk Mitigation & Rollback - [ ] Rollback procedure: Simply disable 10x for Splunk app: